EastWind99/May_Han/README.md

 # Personal
-# This repo is for personal use.
+# This repo is for personal portfolio creation purposes.